 - For purposes of the rules on pro forma financial data, a business combination is considered significant if (1) an issuer's investments in and advances to the businesses acquired or to be acquired (the "target") cumulatively exceed 20% of the issuer's total assets as of the end of the most recently completed financial year, (2) the issuer's proportionate share of the total assets of the target exceeds 20% of the issuer's total assets as of the end of the most recently completed financial year or (3) the issuer's equity in the income from continuing operations of the target exceeds 20% of such income of the issuer for the most recently completed financial year.
+A disposition of a business is considered significant if any of the above three tests are exceeded, where the company to be disposed of is considered as the target and 10% is substituted for the 20% levels.
 These financial tests for the issuer are calculated on a consolidated basis (i.e., the investments, assets and income of the issuer include those of its subsidiaries).
-Rule 11-01(b) of Regulation S-X. - 17 Article 11 of Regulation S-X. - For purposes of determining whether financial statements must be provided for it, a business qualifies as significant if it is acquired or to be acquired in a "significant business combination", as such term is defined for purposes of the rules regarding pro forma financial data.
-Compare Rule 3-05 of Regulation S-X with Rule 11-01(b) of Regulation S-X. See footnote 15.
+Rule 11-01(b) of Regulation S-X. - 14 Article 11 of Regulation S-X. - 15 For purposes of determining whether financial statements must be provided for it, a business qualifies as significant if it is acquired or to be acquired in a "significant business combination", as such term is defined for purposes of the rules regarding pro forma financial data.
+Compare Rule 3-05 of Regulation S-X with Rule 11-01(b) of Regulation S-X. See footnote 12.
 If the acquired businesses do not exceed any of the conditions of significance in these rules at the 50% level, and either have not yet been acquired or were acquired no more than seventy-four days prior to the date of the final prospectus, financial statements for them are not required.
-Rule 3-05(b)(4). - 19 Rule 3-05 of Regulation S-X. Note that an exception permits financial statements for such shorter period as

-- the business acquired or to be acquired has been in existence.
-Compare with footnote 15. - 20 Item 8.A.5 of Form 20-F. The non-U.S. company must provide interim financial information which is more current than that demanded by this rule if this information was previously made public. - 21 But see footnote 15.
+Rule 3-05(b)(4). - 16 Rule 3-05 of Regulation S-X. Note that an exception permits financial statements for such shorter period as the business acquired or to be acquired has been in existence.
+Compare with footnote 12. - 17 Item 8.A.5 of Form 20-F. The non-U.S. company must provide interim financial information which is more current than that demanded by this rule if this information was previously made public. - 18 But see footnote 12.
 A non-U.S. issuer that finds it advisable to follow U.S. interim financial reporting practices would, assuming the financial year is a calendar year, give (1) first quarter financial results for a registered securities offering closing after May 15, (2) first half financial results for a registered securities offering closing after August 15 and (3) third quarter financial results for a registered securities offering closing after November 15.
-See Rule 3-01(e) and Rule 3-02(b) of Regulation S-X. - Foreign private issuers relying on this accommodation must state in a prominent footnote in their financial statements, and their independent auditors must opine in their report, that the financial statements are in compliance with IFRS as issued by the IASB.
-Financial statements that include any deviation from IFRS as issued by the IASB must be reconciled to U.S. GAAP.
-However, the SEC has provided transitional relief to registrants from the European Union ("EU") that have prepared their financial statements applying the EU's carve-out from International Accounting Standard No. 39 with respect to hedge accounting for certain financial statements. - U.S. GAAP reconciliation also is required for the earliest of the three fiscal years covered by the financial statements in the prospectus if this reconciliation was previously filed with the SEC.
-Item 17.C.2.i of Form 20-F.
+See Rule 3-01(e) and Rule 3-02(b) of Regulation S-X.